I got a message this week; “having suffered with anxiety for years on and off and even taken meds, can I ever get rid of it?”.

 So you see – I don’t think you can get rid of anxiety.

 What you can do is quickly learn to manage it.
+Check out my free resources library to get you started.

 Much love, Tricia xxx